joezersk/aci-tools/README.md

 <B>Description:</B>

-For those times when you want to reset your ACI SCVMM HyoerV host to a state before ACI integration.
+For those times when you want to reset your ACI SCVMM HyperV host to a state before ACI integration.
 This script tries to help with clean up.
 <BR>
 Run it in Powershell from the SCVMM server.
 <BR>